-Fetal heart ECG device breakthroughFebruary 22nd, 2013 in Cardiology /
+Fetal heart ECG device breakthroughFebruary 22, 2013 in Medicine & Health / Cardiology

 Technology developed at The University of Nottingham has been used in a breakthrough study aimed at developing the first comprehensive model of a fully functioning fetal heart.

 The abdominal fetal ECG device, designed originally by academics in the University's Department of Electrical and Electronic Engineering and on commercial sale throughout the world since 2008 through the University spin-out company Monica Healthcare Ltd, has been used to observe living fetal hearts of babies in their mothers' wombs.

 The collaborative study led by experts at The University of Leeds has discovered that the walls of the human heart are a disorganised jumble of tissue until relatively late in pregnancy—with development much slower compared to other mammals.

 Professor Barrie Hayes-Gill, Professor of Electronic Systems and Medical Devices at The University of Nottingham and joint founder and research director at Monica Healthcare said: "It's absolutely fantastic to see our device being used to detect fetal ECG morphology (i.e. ECG shape) in a non-invasive manner from the surface of the maternal abdomen.
 In this study the Monica device has been specifically deployed to observe the development of the fetal heart as it goes through gestation.

 "It's an important development and we are delighted to see Nottingham technology playing such an integral part of the study.
 We expect that non-invasive morphological analysis during pregnancy and labour will become routine clinical practice in years to come as Monica continues to gain traction in the marketplace."